Ready, Set, Test – Taking the GED® Test to Obtain a High School Equivalency (HSE) Diploma

 • Social Studies

 *The RLA includes reading and writing subject tests.
-If only the reading or the writing was previously passed, by taking the GED (2002-2013) or the TASC Test, the RLA must be taken in full.
+If only the reading or the writing was previously passed, by taking the GED (2002-2013) or the TASC Test (2014-2021), the RLA must be taken in full.
 For additional information regarding the format of the GED, please see GED homepage

 The GED® Test takes approximately 7.5 hours to complete, inclusive of all four subject tests.
-If a subject test is failed, a test taker may retake that subject test after 60 days.
-Subject tests cannot be taken more than three times in a calendar year.
-Passing subject tests may not be retaken for a higher score.
+If a subject test is failed, a test taker may reschedule that subject test after 60 days has passed.
+If needed, the same subject test can be taken up to three times in a calendar year.